Kellen Moore: 2008

 As a redshirt freshman in 2008, Moore led the Broncos to an undefeated regular season and the WAC championship while throwing 25 touchdowns and 9 interceptions in 12 games.
+Moore did not start the regular season finale against Fresno State, as senior backup quarterback Bush Hamdan was given the ceremonial Senior day start and took the opening series; Moore entered the game immediately thereafter, played the majority of the contest, and was later removed during the 61–10 victory.
+This marked the only game of Moore’s collegiate career in which he did not start.
 In the final game of 2008, Boise State lost to Texas Christian University (TCU) in the 2008 Poinsettia Bowl, the first of two consecutive bowl meetings for the non-Automatic Qualifying rivals.
 He was named WAC Freshman of the Year and Second-team All-conference after a spectacular first season, guiding Boise State to 12–1 record and was named Boise State's Most Valuable Offensive Player by vote of teammates.
 He was named to Phil Steele Publications' Second-team All-WAC and also voted to the Football Writers Association of America's freshman All-America team.

 He ranked 12th in nation in passing efficiency and 24th in total offense, averaging 265.85 yards per game and was first in WAC in passing efficiency (157.1) and second in total offense (265.8) and average passing yards per game (268.2).
 He completed 281 of 405 passes for 3,486 yards with 25 touchdowns and 10 interceptions.